 - 1. Set B to be empty. - 2.
-From bottom to top and left to right scan the cells of T until a pixel s of P is found (until the current pixel p=s is a black pixel of P), insert s in B. Let b denote the current boundary point, i.e., b=s. - 3.
-Backtrack (move the current pixel to the pixel from which s was entered) and advance the current pixel p being examined to the next clockwise pixel in M(b). - while p is not equal to s do if p is black, insert p in B, set b=p and backtrack (move the current pixel to the pixel from which p=b was entered);
+From bottom to top and left to right scan the cells of T until a pixel s of P is found (until the current pixel p being examined is the black starting pixel s of P).
+Insert s in B. Turn left (visit the left adjacent pixel of p).
+Update p.

+while p not equal to s do

+if the current pixel p is black insert p in B and turn left (visit the left adjacent pixel of p);